 In this paper, we examine whether this Belle~II $B^{+} \to K^{+}\nu\bar{\nu}$ excess, together with the slightly higher-than-expected $K^{+}\rightarrow\pi^{+}\nu\bar{\nu}$ branching ratio measured by NA62~\cite{NA62:2024pjp}, can be accommodated within the \emph{Minimal Flavor Violation} (MFV) dark matter framework~\cite{Batell:2011tc,Lopez-Honorez:2013wla,Batell:2013zwa,Bishara:2015mha,Mescia:2024rki}.
 For $B^{+} \to K^{+}\nu\bar{\nu}$, our analysis is similar to the one outlined in~\cite{Bolton:2024egx,Bolton:2025lnb,Bolton:2025fsq}, and we expand this to search for a simultaneous description of this excess, together with available data on other $d_{i}\rightarrow d_{j}\nu\bar{\nu}$ processes.

 MFV~\cite{Chivukula:1987py, Hall:1990ac, Buras:2000dm, DAmbrosio:2002vsn} postulates that all sources of flavor and CP violation originate from the Standard Model Yukawa couplings, ensuring that any new physics sector obeys the same flavor structure as the SM.
-In this setup, new operators contributing to $s \to d \nu \bar{\nu}$ and $b \to s \nu \bar{\nu}$ transitions are aligned with CKM hierarchies, naturally generating correlated predictions for Kaon and $B$-meson observables.
-Moreover, MFV symmetries can stabilize additional flavor multiplets, allowing them to play the role of dark matter.
+In this setup, new operators contributing to $s \to d \nu \bar{\nu}$ and $b \to s \nu \bar{\nu}$ transitions are aligned with Cabibbo–Kobayashi–Maskawa (CKM) hierarchies, naturally generating correlated predictions for Kaon and $B$-meson observables.
+Strikingly, MFV symmetries can stabilize additional flavor multiplets, allowing them to play the role of dark matter.
 It has previously been shown that in MFV the lightest state of a new QCD-singlet field $\chi$ that transforms under the quark flavor subgroup $\SU(3)_q \times \SU(3)_u \times \SU(3)_d$ is stable, even when all higher dimensional operators are included~\cite{Mescia:2024rki,Batell:2011tc}.
 This is due only to the invariance under the color and flavor groups within the MFV.
 Remarkably, the addition of the $\chi$ fields, acting as spurions of the flavor group beyond the usual SM Yukawa matrices, breaks the minimally expected scaling of BSM contribution in strict U(3)$^3$ MFV: $C^\text{BSM}_{ij} \sim (Y_u^\dagger Y_u)_{ij}\propto V^*_{ti}V_{tj}$.
 Investigation of MFV beyond minimal assumptions is therefore well motivated, in particular considering implications for $d_{i}\rightarrow d_{j}\chi_i\bar{\chi}_j$ processes, where $\chi_i$ has the same flavor charge as the quark fields.

 Here, we show that a unified explanation of both anomalies cannot be achieved within a minimal setup containing only a single DM multiplet.
 Accommodating both channels simultaneously requires introducing an additional DM multiplet with a different mass for each flavor.
 In our analysis we construct a likelihood which contains all the publicly available experimental data, searching for a comprehensive phenomenological description of this scenario.